 NTT Group has operations both domestically and abroad, and supports society and business activities through its communications networks and information systems.
 In addition, NTT Group provides a multitude of services that serve as necessary lifelines that ensures people's safety in their everyday lives.

-With respect to the provision of these services, natural disasters such as earthquakes, tsunamis, typhoons and floods, and other issues including a larger-than-expected increase in telecommunication traffic, terrorism, armed action, regional conflict and various other events could cause system and network failure or threaten the safety of NTT Group employees.
-As a result, there may be occasions when disruptions in NTT Group's business operations make it impossible to provide reliable services, which may lead to NTT Group being held liable for related damages, potentially damaging NTT Group's credibility and corporate image.
-Recently, as a result of the increased energy of natural disasters, disasters have become more widespread, large-scale and long-lasting.
+With respect to the provision of these services, natural disasters such as earthquakes, tsunamis, typhoons and floods, and other issues including a larger-than-expected increase in telecommunication traffic, in addition to international affairs including terrorism, armed action, regional conflicts, and various other events, could cause system and network failures or threaten the safety of NTT Group employees and others.
+As a result, there may be occasions when disruptions in NTT Group's business operations caused by the impact of such events on local business development and supply chains, make it impossible to provide reliable services, which may lead to NTT Group being held liable for related damages, potentially damaging NTT Group's credibility and corporate image.
+Recently, disasters have become more widespread, large-scale and long-lasting.
 A large-scale disaster could not only severely damage NTT Group's telecommunications networks, but could also harm NTT Group employees or cause damage to systems that could take a long time to restore, and the resulting emergency electricity use restrictions could hinder NTT Group's ability to provide reliable services.
 These events may lead to reductions in income and substantial repair costs.